match4everyone/match4healthcare/README.md

 After changes to the Docker configuration, you have to restart and build the containers with `docker-compose -f docker-compose.dev.yml up --build`.

 In order to run pre-commit checks every time, please run `pre-commit install` once in the repository.
 Pay attention when using `git commit -a`, because then the automatic code formatting will be added irreversably to your changes.
 The recommended workflow would be to use `git add` first, resulting in staged changes and unstaged codeformatting that you can double-check if you wish.
+You can of course always run `pre-commit run` to manually check all staged files before attempting a commit.

 ## Local
 - create migration after model change: